Glory Days (Bruce Springsteen song): History

 The song is a seriocomic tale of a man who now ruefully looks back on his so-called "glory days" and those of people he knew during high school.
-The lyrics to the first verse are autobiographical, being a recount of an encounter Springsteen had with former Little League baseball teammate Joe DePugh in the summer of 1973.
+The lyrics to the first verse are autobiographical, recounting an encounter Springsteen had with former Little League baseball teammate Joe DePugh in the summer of 1973.
+On April 2, 2025, Springsteen announced the passing of DePugh.
+“Just a moment to mark the passing of Freehold native and ballplayer Joe DePugh, He was a good friend when I needed one.
+‘He could throw that speedball by you, make you look like a fool’….Glory Days my friend” Springsteen said in a statement on his website and on his social media accounts.

 The music is jocular, consisting of what Springsteen biographer Dave Marsh called "rinky-dink organ, honky-tonk piano, and garage-band guitar kicked along by an explosive tom-tom pattern".

-The single peaked at #5 on the Billboard Hot 100 pop singles charts in the summer of 1985.
-It was the fifth of a record-tying seven Top 10 hit singles to be released from Born in the U.S.A.

 Missing verse

 An alternate mix of the song includes an extra verse about the narrator's father, who worked at the Ford auto plant in Metuchen, New Jersey, for twenty years and who now spends most of his time at the American Legion Hall, thinking about how he "ain't never had glory days."
 However, after Springsteen realized that this verse did not fit with the song's storyline, it was cut out.